 Examiner script: The first assessed part of the test is an interview.
-I am going to ask you some questions about a typical day.
+I am going to ask you some questions about weekends.
 Try to say as much as you can for each question.
 Before we start, do you have any questions?